 Creating well-defined content pillars has SEO value as well — a solid information infrastructure is one of the strongest authority signals that Google incorporates in its ranking algorithm.

-Well-organized content pillars is only helpful if they’re easily accessible on every site page.
-That means you need a well-designed, easy-to-use site navigation bar or menu.
+Well-organized content pillars are only helpful if they’re easily accessible on every site page.
+That means you need a well-designed, easy-to-use site navigation menu that stays visible.

 Squarespace’s pillar structure is simple, with just a handful of sections titled “On Trend,” “Makers,” “Know,” and “Product Updates.”
+There’s even a dedicated Video section for multimedia content.
 As you click into each section, the navigation bar remains in the same place on every page, making it easy for the user to rely on to help browse through the blog.

 Some blogs take it a step further by incorporating a floating element for their menu, allowing it to travel down the page as the user scrolls.